usnistgov/fipy/examples/levelSet/electroChem/README.txt

-In general it is a good idea to obtain the Mayavi_ plotting package for which a specialized superfill viewer class has been created, see
-|INSTALLATION-txt|.
-The other standard viewers mentioned in
-|INSTALLATION-txt| are still adequate although they do not give such
-clear images that are tailored for the superfill problem.
+In general it is a good idea to obtain the Mayavi_ plotting package for which a specialized superfill viewer class has been created, see :ref:`INSTALLATION`.
+The other standard viewers mentioned in :ref:`INSTALLATION` are still adequate although they do not give such clear images that are tailored for the superfill problem.
 The images below demonstrate the Mayavi_ viewing capability.
 Each contour represents sequential positions of the interface and the color